XavierSpycy/NumPyMultilayerPerceptron/README.md

 ## :sparkles: 2.
 A toy example
 Let's dive into a toy example.
-First, we need to import the necessary packages.
+First, we need to import the necessary modules.
 ```python
 import numpy as np
 import matplotlib.pyplot as plt